ncabanes/oldComputersHandbooks/jvcMsx-basic-198x/markdown/msxbasicjvc.md

 Up to now, depending on either the computer or the computer manufacturer, both the BASIC and its functions have been different.
-As a result, when certain types of software, such as programs written in BASIC, are used on a specific computer, that software can’t be used on a different kind of computer.
+As a result, when certain types of software, such as programs written in BASIC, are used on a specific computer, that software can't be used on a different kind of computer.
 However, on **MSX** computers, both the hardware and the software have been standardized.
 As a result, all software with the **MSX** logo will run on any **MSX** computer.

 This means that you can share your software with any of your friends who also have an MSX computer.